nethical6/digipaws/Readme.md

 ## Features

 - **Three Unique Modes**: Tailor your screen usage experience with Easy, Adventure, and Hard modes.
-- **Gamified Challenges**: Earn DigiCoins through quests like walking, and use them to unlock app usage.
+- **Gamified Challenges**: Earn Aura coins through quests like walking, and use them to unlock app usage.
 - **Open Source**: Fully transparent and free to use, with the source code available for community contributions.
 - **Productivity Enhancement**: Helps build healthier digital habits and reduce screen addiction.
 - **Versatile Blockers**: Take control of your digital environment by blocking apps, keywords, and unwanted in-app screens (e.g., YouTube shorts, comments).